Over 1 day

 - Cut PVC pipes to the size you've chosen and connect them with PVC glue for a permanent bond.
 Follow the manufacturer’s direction when using PVC glue or cement and work outside or in a well-ventilated area.

 - If you plan to move the greenhouse, use temporary connectors such as bolts or screws, or drill holes in the pipes and zip-tie them together so you can reassemble it later.
-If it’s small enough, you may be able to move it in one piece.
+If the greenhouse is small enough, you may be able to move it in one piece.

 - Use PVC fittings like elbows, tees and wyes to join PVC pipes at various angles.

 - PVC pipes can be gently bent to form arches and other shapes.